nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 - **Test case:** `add -e`
   - **Expected:** No event is added.
 Error details shown in the message printed on the CLI.
 - **Test case:** `add -e asdf asdf`
    - **Expected:** No event is added.
-Error details regarding a missing field will is printed on the CLI.
+Error details regarding a missing field will be printed on the CLI.

 Deleting events can be achieved through the use of the `delete` command.